symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

     npm install -g symbol-bootstrap

-Notes:
+.. topic:: Notes:

    - You can run the above command again to install a newer version of ``symbol-bootstrap`` every time one becomes available.

      Remember to stop ``symbol-bootstrap`` before upgrading and then start it again afterwards, as shown below.

    - If you get permission errors read nodejs's guide to `Resolving EACCES permissions errors when installing packages globally <https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally>`__.

 *************
 Configuration